-In order to address these challenges, 'tidal river management (TRM)' has been identified as a comprehensive approach for sustainably managing polder drainage.
+In areas where siltation of peripheral rivers have been identified as the main cause of drainage congestion, 'tidal river management (TRM)' (see Gain et al, 2017) has been identified as a comprehensive approach for sustainably managing polder drainage.
 Tidal river management involves breaching of the embankments to one or more polders for a period of time (few years).
 This has two beneficial effects: 1) the tidal volume will increase and thus flow velocities will increase in the peripheral rivers that will erode and restore original size; and 2) the water entering the polders will carry a high silt load that will accelerate land accretion.

 - D.1 Animesh K. Gain, David Benson, Rezaur Rahman, Dilip Kumar Datta, Josselin J. Rouillard (2017): Tidal river management in the south west Ganges-Brahmaputra delta in Bangladesh: Moving towards a transdisciplinary approach?
 Environmental Science and Policy. - D.2 IWM (2006): Monitoring the performance of Beel Kedaria TRM and baseline study for Bell Khuksia.
 Final Report.
 Volume I: Main Report - D.3 IWM (2006): Khulna Jessore Drainage rehabilitation Project.
 Monitoring the effect of East Beel Khuksia TRM basin and dredging of the Hari River for drainage improvement of Bhabodah Area. - D.4 IWM (2018): Technical Report on Survey, Storm Surge, Wave, Hydrodynamci Modelling and design parameters on Drainage system and Embnakment crest level for Packagae-1, -2 and -3, Salinity and Morphological Study.
-Summary Report.
+Summary Report. - D.5 CES JV (2013): Coastal Embankment Improvement Project, Phase-1 (CEIP-1).
+Final Report.
+Volume 1: Main Report